Political positions of Kirsten Gillibrand: Immigration

 Gillibrand's views on illegal immigration have shifted since she joined the Senate.
 Noted for having relatively conservative viewpoints while in the House, she quickly switched some opinions upon entering the Senate.

 As a Representative, Gillibrand opposed granting any sort of amnesty to illegal immigrants and supported empowering local police to enforce federal immigration laws.
 She also opposed giving federal contracts to employers that hire illegal immigrants and supported increasing the number of border patrol agents.
 She was a co-sponsor of the SAVE Act, which aimed to increase the number of border guards, increase surveillance, and hasten deportations.
 Breaking with former New York Governor Eliot Spitzer, Gillibrand opposed his plan to issue drivers licenses to illegal immigrants.
 She also voted in favor of legislation targeting and withholding federal funds from sanctuary cities.
 Americans for Better Immigration, an immigration reduction lobby, graded Gillibrand at a B.

 Following her appointment to the Senate, Gillibrand's positions were criticized by immigration advocates and Democratic elected officials, especially in New York.
 She subsequently changed some of her positions, explaining that "it’s a case of learning more and expanding my view."
 She now opposes deporting illegal immigrants and cutting off funds to sanctuary cities.
 She also supports an earned path to citizenship for illegal immigrants.
 In 2010 she was a co-sponsor of the DREAM Act, which would have provided pathway to citizenship for undocumented immigrants who arrived under the age of 16, complete at least 2 years of college or 2 years of military service and are under age of 35 at the time of enactment; the proposal was subsequently filibustered in the Senate in December 2010.
 She also supports a moratorium on home raids until comprehensive immigration reform is passed.

 In 2018, Gillibrand announced that she was in favor of abolishing ICE, making her the first US senator to do so.
 She called for a "new agency with a very different mission," one that "separate[d] the criminal justice from the immigration issues."

-In August 2018, Gillibrand was one of seventeen senators to sign a letter spearheaded by Kamala Harris to United States Secretary of Homeland Security Kirstjen Nielsen demanding that the Trump administration take immediate action in attempting to reunite 539 migrant children with their families, citing each passing day of inaction as intensifying "trauma that this administration has needlessly caused for children and their families seeking humanitarian protection."
+In August 2018, Gillibrand was one of 17 senators to sign a letter spearheaded by Kamala Harris to U.S. Homeland Security Secretary Kirstjen Nielsen demanding that the Trump administration take immediate action in attempting to reunite 539 migrant children with their families, citing each passing day of inaction as intensifying "trauma that this administration has needlessly caused for children and their families seeking humanitarian protection."